AI Notes for People Managers: Performance Reviews, 1:1s, and Team Development

 Managing Across Different Team Types

+The challenge intensifies when you manage people across very different roles.
 The collection-per-person approach handles this naturally, because you are not forcing everyone into the same template.
-Each person's collection reflects their actual work, their actual conversations, and their actual development context.
+Each person's collection reflects their actual work and development context.
 When you query Chat for review prep, the synthesis reflects what matters for that person specifically.

 What they do well -- with specific examples from notes